Bob Capa Gerry Sheedy Hindenburg and the freedom to be creative

 Kodachrome and color

-Between 1943—the middle of World War II—and 1937, the world of color had blossomed and there were new developments in the art of camera picture taking.
+Between 1937 and 1943—the middle of World War II—the world of color had blossomed and there were new developments in the art of camera picture taking.
 For the most part in the U.S., we have enjoyed the freedom to try what we liked.
 That freedom works hand in hand with creativity.
-It is imperative to include authentic pictures to complete the story of WW II in words written by the author Mr. Robert C. Valentine, and this goes back to his initial book which was published in 1994—it was months ahead the publication of two other fine WW II books that led the pack demonstrating the power of color photography, There Once Was a War and G.I.
+It is imperative to include authentic pictures from the era to complete the story of WW II in words written by the author Mr. Robert C. Valentine.
+This dates back to his initial book which was published in 1994—it was months ahead the publication of two other fine WW II books that led the pack demonstrating the power of color photography, There Once Was a War and G.I.
 Victory.

 There existed different processes for film development.

-This was the Great Depression and it cost about $3.50 a roll which is almost 60 bucks in today's dollars.
+A rich source of information for the modern novice is found in the Library of Congress digital collections, bundled under the Farm Security Administration-Office of War Information Photograph Collection, consisting of some 175,000 black-and-white film negatives and transparencies; 965 are of color transparencies that relate to OWI.
+A sample of the digitized records.
+This link provides an overview of available websites of interest, by Carl Fleischhauer, co-author of a book about the FSA-OWI photo collection.
+During the Great Depression it cost about $3.50 a roll which is almost 60 bucks in today's dollars.
 1936 was also the year the first television broadcast of an Olympics occurred—the Berlin Olympics, in black-and-white; it used Vladimir Zworykin's TV camera.
 Hollywood, the normal Joe and Jane, and even the military, have tried to record history with a single camera in color ever since.

 The storm of war is told on this site, yet, what kind of world is this if we would fail to mention the world of Kodachrome film and the documentary heritage of America in WW II?
 Kodachrome, color photography, is graphic.
 Americans have always been in the forefront of the pioneering and the perfecting of color photography, because we’ve been free to do so.